JuanRiosJustus/YouTubeAPIprogram/README.md

 # YouTubeAPIprogram
-Small youtube api program working with maven and youtube's api to make requests and gather some more pertinent information about the user.
+Small YouTube API program working with maven and YouTube's API to make requests and gather some more pertinent information about user content.